Are donuts one of the best foods on the planet? Yes.

 How do you make air fryer donut holes?

-These donut holes are so easy because they require absolutely no yeast, which means no waiting for them to rise!
+These are so easy because they require absolutely no yeast, which means no waiting for them to rise.

-All we have to do is mix up all of our ingredients, then break off small pieces to be our donut holes.
-Since these poof up while baking, we do not need to make them very large, either.
+All we have to do is mix up all of our ingredients, then break off small pieces to be our holes.
+Since these puff up while baking, we do not need to make them very large, either.

 All in all, you should be able to get about 25 donut holes total out of this recipe.
 Depending on the air fryer you use, you’ll likely need to do these in two batches.